-Chronic Diseases and Injuries in Canada (CDIC) is a quarterly scientific journal focusing on current evidence relevant to the control and prevention of noncommunicable (chronic) diseases and injuries in Canada.
+Health Promotion and Chronic Disease Prevention in Canada (HPCDP) is a monthly scientific journal focusing on current evidence relevant to the control and prevention of noncommunicable (chronic) diseases and injuries in Canada.
 The journal publishes a unique blend of peer-reviewed feature articles by authors from the public and private sectors that may include research from such fields as epidemiology, public/community health, biostatistics, behavioural sciences and health services.

 Health Canada first published the Economic Burden of Illness in Canada (EBIC) in 1991 and again in 1997.
 The overwhelming response to these original reports and continued requests for more detailed cost-of-illness information indicated the need for an up-to-date revision that would provide even more detail than the first two reports.

 National Collaborating Centres for Public Health

 The purpose of the Centres is to foster linkages throughout the public health system.
 A key function is to connect, co-operate, collaborate and communicate with all stakeholders in the public health community, including the provinces and territories, international experts, academia, non-governmental organizations, the research community and health practitioners.

 Since 1945, Canada and the World Bank have worked together, with other member governments, to create a world based on a common vision.
 As our knowledge and understanding of the world have changed and grown over the last sixty years, so has that vision.
 Today, we continue to work together to finance projects, design policies and deliver programs in an effort to eliminate poverty and create a world based on the principles of sustainable development.